Parliament of Singapore: History

 In 1956, members of the Legislative Assembly held constitutional talks with the Colonial Office in London.
 The talks broke down as Marshall did not agree to the British Government's proposal for the casting vote on a proposed Defence Council to be held by the British High Commissioner to Singapore, who would only exercise it in an emergency.
 Marshall resigned as chief minister in June 1956, and was replaced by Lim Yew Hock.
 The following year, Lim led another delegation to the United Kingdom for further talks on self-governance.
 This time, agreement was reached on the composition of an Internal Security Council.
 Other constitutional arrangements were swiftly settled in 1958, and on 1 August the United Kingdom Parliament passed the State of Singapore Act 1958 (6 & 7 Eliz.
 2. c.
 59 (UK)), granting the colony full internal self-government.
 Under Singapore's new constitution, which came into force on 3 June 1959, the Legislative Assembly consisted of 51 elected members and the governor was replaced by the Yang di-Pertuan Negara, who had power to appoint the prime minister who most likely to command the authority of the Legislative Assembly, and other ministers of the Cabinet on the prime minister's advice.
 During the 1959 general election, the People's Action Party (PAP) swept to power with 43 out of the 51 seats in the Assembly, and Lee Kuan Yew became the first prime minister of Singapore.

 In 1963, Singapore gained independence from Britain through a merger with Malaysia.
 In the federal legislature, Singapore was allocated 15 out of 127 seats.
 Under its new State Constitution, Singapore kept its own executive government and legislative assembly.
 However, with effect from 9 August 1965, Singapore left Malaysia and became a fully independent republic.
 On separation from Malaysia, the Singapore Government retained its legislative powers, and the Parliament of Malaysia gave up all power to make laws for Singapore.
-Similarly, the Republic of Singapore Independence Act 1965, passed on 22 December 1965 and made retrospective to 9 August, declared that the legislative powers of the Yang di-Pertuan Agong and Parliament of Malaysia ceased and vested in the president and the Parliament of Singapore respectively.
+Similarly, the Republic of Singapore Independence Act 1965, passed on 22 December 1965 and made retrospective to 9 August, declared that the legislative powers of the Yang di-Pertuan Agong and Parliament of Malaysia would cease and respectively be vested in the President and Parliament of Singapore.